SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 #### Phrase 2

-This phrase is about establishing/securing/... legal frameworks to promote, enforce and monitor equality and non-discrimination on the basis of sex
+This phrase is about establishing, securing etc. legal frameworks concerning equality and non-discrimination on the basis of sex

 ```py
 TS=